 This course is designed to provide an overview of the financial planning process with specific emphasis of retirement planning.
 Topics discussed will include: client/planner interactions; time value of money applications; personal financial statements development and assessment; cash flow and debt management; asset acquisition; education planning; planning elements of risk management; investment planning; and retirement planning; special needs planning review; integrating planning recommendations; financial planning ethics review; overview of practice management concepts.

 This is the first course in the Certified Financial Planner (CFP) program.
-The course provides you with an overview of a variety of financial planning topics with a special emphasis on retirement planning.
-The purpose of the course is to provide you with a foundation for subsequent course work in the CFP® program and to prepare you to take the national CFP® examination to become a Certified Financial Planner.
+The course provides the student with an overview of a variety of financial planning topics with a special emphasis on retirement planning.
+The purpose of the course is to provide the student with a foundation for subsequent course work in the CFP® program and to prepare them to take the national CFP® examination to become a Certified Financial Planner.

 Textbook Readings, Lecture Presentations/Notes, and Articles

 Information contained in chapters 5, 9, and 12 - 14 are covered in detail in other financial planning courses.
-While these chapters will not be tested in this course, student are highly encouraged to read them.
+While these chapters will not be tested in this course, the student is highly encouraged to read them.

 There are six presentations in this course that add insight to the week's required reading.